dantmnf/MHC2/README.md

 or the original reverse-engineered pipeline [here](pipeline.md).

+# Known Issues

+As of Windows 11 23H2, when an MHC calibration is in effect:

+* Buggy mouse cursor and MPO composition observed on NVIDIA and AMD GPU
+  * They did get some sort of color transform, but not the desired one
+* Poor LUT quality observed on Intel GPU
+* Conflicts with novideo_srgb

 # MHC2Gen Tool

 As per documentation, an ICC profile with private extension (MHC ICC profile) is required to use modern capabilities documented above.